-Under Armour became famous because of performance fabrics—HeatGear®, ColdGear®, ISO-Chill®, and compression tech that athletes could feel in every workout.
+Under Armour became famous because of performance fabrics—HeatGear®, ColdGear®, ISO-Chill®, and compression tech that athletes can feel in every workout.
+Even in 2025, while many brands shift toward lifestyle wear, Under Armour continues to invest heavily in fabric engineering and material science.

 Table of Contents